ckcollab/chin-up/README.md

 ### When will you be... done? ###
 I don't ever expect to be a 10 in all areas all the time, so there will always be room for improvment!
-I need/want some motivation in my life these days, it's strange being 25 and having your whole life ahead of you.
+I need/want some motivation in my life these days.
+It's strange being 25 and having your whole life ahead of you.
 So crippling to want to pursue Jiu Jitsu, Fishing, Programming, Gaming, Olympic Lifting, Powerlifting, Traveling, starting a family, etc. etc.

-It's extremely difficult to make a decision, especially because of my personality type always wanting to do things perfectly/the right way.
+It's difficult to make a decision, especially because of my personality type always wanting to do things perfectly/the right way.
 I'm hoping this helps me pursue all of those things by simply being a healthy and happy person.

+### Isn't this just like a really dumbed down workout tracker? ###
+Totally.

+It's not meant to be for one specific goal, but all of my goals boiled down to their most basic components.
+"Am I motivated" at this point is the biggest question I ask myself every day.
+Ever since my family has left I'm having a hard time feeling any worth or contribution to society.

+Sometimes it feels like even if I got a world record, made a million dollar idea come to fruition, or wrote some amazingly novel programming library I'd still feel unhappy.
+That's why I need to start worrying about these metrics.

 Tracking
 ========